palantir/gradle-jdks/README.md

       -----END CERTIFICATE-----
    '''.stripIndent(true)

+   // [Gradle JDK Automanagement workflow only]
+   // Optional: You can specify CA certs as a serialNumber which, provided that
+   //           a certificate with that serial number exists in the system trustore,
+   //           it will be installed into the extracted JDK to work with TLS interception.
+   // Default:  No CA certs are added. caAliasesToSerialNumbers.put 'corporate-tls-cert', '18126334688741185161'

    // Optional: Where to store the JDKs on disk.
 You almost certainly
    //           do not need to change this.
    // Default:  $HOME/.gradle/gradle-jdks